Suganthan9906/Website/README.md

  Crackathon
-An interactive web-based platform for hackathon enthusiasts, providing essential information about the event, contact details, and a registration portal for participants.
+An interactive web-based platform for hackathon enthusiasts, providing essential information about the event, contact details, and a registration portal for participants using HTML and CSS.